tlienart/Xranklin.jl/docs/syntax/basics.md

   ___
 }

-if the same character (e.g. `-`) is present after that on the line, the effect will be the same:
+Any additional character of the same type appearing on that line will be ignored:

 \showmd{
   --- --- --- - -- --- ------